 Blue is a colour which arouses trust in the viewer.
 It may be a little serious, but it also suggests success, depth, loyalty, calmness and power.
-This is why it is one of the most popular colours in corporate brands and designs.
+This is why it is one of the most popular colours incorporate brands and designs.
 Banks, financial institutions and medical companies can always rely on blue in their advertising campaigns to send out the message that the consumer can trust them implicitly.

 While purple isn’t really so different to dark blue, it sends out a whole new subconscious message to the viewer: it’s got the snazzy and daring edge on navy.
 Purple is associated with luxury, royalty, dreams, mystery and elegance.
 Light shades of purple are soothing and work well for beauty orientated advertising.

 Pink is sweet, young and vulnerable.
 It will always be associated with femininity at a subconscious level making it a hard colour to use in advertising if the target market is anything but female.
-However a stronger and darker pink has the potential to hold its own against other traditionally non-corporate colours such as yellow, orange and purple.
+However, a stronger and darker pink has the potential to hold its own against other traditionally non-corporate colours such as yellow, orange and purple.

 Brown is rarely seen as an exciting colour.
-However it is associated with nature and is seen as relaxing and casual.
+However, it is associated with nature and is seen as relaxing and casual.
 Colours ranging from mid beiges to chocolate browns lend themselves nicely to advertising for niche markets where brown is a dominant colour such as coffee and chocolate manufacturers, and pet services.

-Black, greys and white
+Black, grey and white

 There is nothing more staid than the non-colours: black and white, and all of those greys in between.
 They depict traditionalism, conservatism and neutrality, and can be used very effectively in advertising.
 Organisations which want to portray themselves as completely trustworthy and serious, such as legal firms, may opt for black and white designs in their marketing materials.
 Some daring marketing campaigns may use a monochrome design purely to stand out from the colourful adverts of its competitors.